4 Ways to Run Workloads Smarter

 Create a hybrid environment.

 If you really want to transform your infrastructure and keep up with the demands of modern business, consider migrating to a hybrid cloud environment.
-This approach to cloud computing uses on-premise, public and private clouds, allowing workloads to move between clouds as costs and computing needs change.
+This approach to cloud computing uses on-premises, public and private clouds, allowing workloads to move between clouds as costs and computing needs change.
 The versatility of a hybrid cloud allows for greater flexibility, helping your business stay competitive.

 Align workloads correctly.